UndefinedCpp/Traveler/README.md

 # Traveler

 Traveler is a general-purpose tool for moving your creeps around.
 Feel free to fork and use in other projects.
+- TypeScript is not updated.
+Please feel free to push it to me.
 #### Features:
 * Efficient path-caching and CPU-use (you can see how it compares with `creep.moveTo()` [here](https://github.com/bonzaiferroni/bonzAI/wiki/Improving-on-moveTo's-efficiency))
 * Ignores creeps in pathing by default which allows for fewer PathFinder calls and [single-lane creep movement](https://github.com/bonzaiferroni/screepswiki/blob/master/gifs/s33-moveTo.gif)